 Welcome to Healthy CUNY

-The Healthy CUNY Initiative (HCI) is a campaign designed by CUNY students, faculty and staff to make CUNY the healthiest urban university in the United States by 2016—five years from now.
+The Healthy CUNY Initiative (HCI) is a campaign designed by CUNY students, faculty and staff to make CUNY the healthiest urban university in the United States.
 HCI seeks to ensure that students leave CUNY healthier and better able to protect their future health than when they entered.
 Acknowledging the strong connection between educational achievement and health, HCI seeks to reduce the physical, psychological and family-related health barriers that block academic success and graduation.

 In January 2011, the City University of New York (CUNY) Board of Trustees passed a comprehensive tobacco-free campus policy effective September 2012.
 Partnering with the NYC Health Department (DOHMH), CUNY’s Office of Student Affairs and School of Public Health support development of implementation plans and provide training and cessation services for students, faculty and staff on 23 campuses.
 Read more about tobacco policy development and implementation at CUNY. >>